Tennessee College of Applied Technology - Pulaski

-The Tennessee College of Applied Technology - at Pulaski is one of 46 institutions in the Tennessee Board of Regents System, the seventh-largest system of higher education in the nation.
-This system comprises six universities, thirteen community colleges, and 27 Colleges of Applied Technology.
-More than 80 percent of all Tennessee students attending public institutions are enrolled in a Tennessee Board of Regents institution.
+The Tennessee College of Applied Technology - Pulaski or TCAT Pulaski is a technical school located in Pulaski, Tennessee.
+It is a part of the Tennessee Colleges of Applied Technology.

-Office the Tennessee Colleges of Applied Technology
+History

-The headquarters of the TCATs is in Nashville.
-James King is the Vice Chancellor for the Colleges of Applied Technology.
+In 2024, construction began on a $30 million campus expansion.

 Academic programs

 Each of the Tennessee Colleges of Applied Technology offers programs based on geographic needs of businesses and industry.
 Therefore, each college can have different academic programs and offerings.
 The Tennessee College of Applied Technology - Pulaski offers certificates and diplomas in the following programs: